karaokemugen/karaokemugen-app/README.md

 yarn start
 ```

-Generating a database ie required on first launch and is done automatically if the file `app/db/karas.sqlite3` is missing.
+Generating a database ie required on first launch and is done automatically if the database specified in `database.json` is empty.
 You can trigger it manually later by connectiong to the admin panel from the welcome screen.
-Another way is to delete the `app/db/karas.sqlite3` and let the app regenerate it on startup or launch with the `--generate` command-line option.
+Another way is to launch with the `--generate` command-line option.

 On first run, the app will make you create an admin user and follow a guided tour of the control panel.
 You can trigger this tour/admin creation process again by adding `appFirstRun=1` to your config file.